liuminzhao/enar2014/index.md

 - Developed a marginal quantile regression model for data with monotone missingness.
 - Used a pattern mixture model to jointly model the full data response and missingness.
-- Estimate marginal quantile regression coefficients instead of conditional on random effects
+- Estimate marginal quantile regression coefficients instead of conditional on random effects.
 - Allows for sensitivity analysis which is essential for the analysis of missing data (NAS 2010).
 - Allows the missingness to be non-ignorable.
 - Recursive integration simplifies computation and can be implemented in high dimensions.

 ## Future Work

-- Sequential multivariate normal distribution for each component in the PMM might be too restrictive
 - Simulation results showed that the mis-specification of the error term did have an impact on the extreme quantile regression inferences.
-- Working on replacing it with a non-parametric model, for example, a Dirichlet process mixture of normals.
+- Working on replacing it with a non-parametric model, for example, a Dirichlet process with mixture of normals.